burtr/reu-cfs/reu-cfs-2021/README.md

 The file system branch it install is a traditional Unix file system.
 For instance, /usr/local/bin, and other names familiar to unix users.

+When completed, you can a _Cygwin64 Terminal_.
+The default install leaves an icon for this on the desktop.
+Inside this window, you are on what seems to be a unix machine.
+The window is a unix shell, and the filesystem is laid out as is familiar to unix programer.

-WHen completed, the command `which ssh` should return `/usr/bin/ssh`, and `which git` should return `/usr/bin/git`.
+Check the install with the command `which ssh`, and it should return `/usr/bin/ssh`, and `which git` should return `/usr/bin/git`.

-You are all ready to use everything you know about the unix shell on a windows machine.

 ## Full Ubuntu Install